CascadeSTEAM/cascadesteam.github.io/mentorship.md

 - You must be 18 years of age by May 1, 2025 to apply.
 - If you are not yet a member of the [Cascade STEAM Community Hub](http://discord.cascadesteam.org) (Discord), please [create a Discord account](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started) and join the server.
 We use Discord for public, private, and group communications.
-- Submit your application to participate as a Mentee, Mentor, or Peer Mentor Partner by April 30, 2025.
+- Submit your application to participate as a Mentee, Mentor, or Peer Mentor Partner by April 28, 2025.
 - Mentorship Program Organizers will match applicants based on interests.
-- Mentorship Pairs are introduced in early May.
+- Mentorship Pairs are introduced on May 1, 2025.
 - Participants meet with their mentorship partner ~twice per month for ~one hour in May, June, & July.
 A mentorship handbook will be provided to help provide a positive mentorship experience for all.
 - While organized mentorship activities for this cohort end after a three month period, we encourage participants to stay connected.